zkemail/zk-email-verify/README.md

 python3 upload_to_s3.py
 ```

 Note that there's no .zkeya file, only .zkeyb ... .zkeyk.
-Load into s3 bucket.
+The script will automatically zip into .tar.gz files and load into s3 bucket.

 We use a fork of [zkp.ts](https://github.com/personaelabs/heyanon/blob/main/lib/zkp.ts) to load these keys into localforage.
 In the browser, to read off of localforage, you have to use this fork when running the frontend locally/in prod: